rmorsomme/Sudoku-Solver/RMD.md

 Introduction
 ============

-This is a short script presenting a simple algorithm to solve any sudoku grid in a very fast manner.
+This is a short script presenting a simple algorithm to solve sudoku grids in a very fast manner.
 The algorithm follows four very simple principles:

 -   Principle 1: A cell has exactly one value.